List of Inuyasha characters: Akago (the Infant) and Moryomaru

 The Infant (赤子), Naraku's seventh detachment and embodied heart, appears as a talking baby capable of manipulating people through their inner darkness.
 Naraku intentionally designed this form, anticipating its cunning nature.
 Tasked with locating remaining Shikon Jewel shards through Kagome, the Infant exploits her jealousy regarding Inuyasha's feelings for Kikyo until Inuyasha intervenes.
 Naraku safeguards his heart by housing the Infant within the artificial body Moryomaru (魍魎丸).
-The Infant and Hakudoshi eventually conspire against Naraku, attempting to become his dominant aspect, but both are ultimately reabsorbed by their creator.
+The Infant and Hakudoshi eventually conspire against Naraku, attempting to become his dominant aspect, but their creator ultimately reabsorbs them both.

 Hakudoshi

 Hakudoshi (白童子), while calling himself Naraku's "essence" and eighth detachment, originates from the Infant's severed right half after a dying monk's attack.
 Matured into a barefoot boy skilled with weapons, he shares the Infant's abilities but lacks Naraku's heart, making him invulnerable to direct death.
 Hakudoshi tames the demon steed Entei (炎蹄) before its defeat by Inuyasha.
 Naraku ultimately destroys Hakudoshi by recalling his demonic wasps, enabling Miroku to consume him with the Wind Tunnel.